MicrosoftDocs/customer-insights/topics/developers/faq/index.md

 There is a default ingestion quota of 5,000 events per second and a Kusto database of 1 GiB.

-## Why are my events not showing up in the viewer?
+## Why are some of my events not showing up in the viewer?

-See TK (event viewer questions).
+The event viewer was designed to provide a quick sample of your events for you to debug instrumentation and get examples of events.g cubes.
+It was not intended to be a generic query engine.
+At low volumes, it will capture and return every event.
+At high volumes, it will capture and return a sample of your recent events.

 ## Why are my metrics not working?

+TK

 ## What is an SDK?

-## How do I send data programmatically?
+An SDK is a Software Development Kit.
+Several SDKs are [available for Product Insights](../downloads/downloads.md), including ones for Android, C#, iOS, and JavaScript.
+These SDKs will enable you to send data programmatically to Product Insights from their respective platforms.

-You can download an SDK to send data.
-Or check [here] for alternative ways of sending data.
+For alternative ways of sending data, see TK.

 ## What is a project?